-The very same you experience on the highest train [asteroid]: from centrifugal force you adhered to the ceiling of its railroad car, and you only have to emerge -from the small window, in order to fall into the sky.
+The very same you experience on the highest train [asteroid]: from centrifugal force you adhered to the calling of its railroad car, and you only have to emerge --from the small window, in order to fall into the sky.

-initing about the train, this will be an actual fall (at least in the first simutes) you will fall, like a stone, with an increasing speed.
+similes) you will fall, like a stone, with an increasing speed.